vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 Clothes with metal can interfere with the integrity of DEXA scans.

+Sweatpants and a normal breast pocket T-shirt are a good combination.

 ### (preparation / direct) Make sure to drink enough water (if testing allows)

 I may be out and about in the sun for a while, and then wait for a while, so drink enough water before leaving.

+### (preparation / direct) Put relevant stuff in backpack

+Hair brush is the main thing.
+It's helpful if I expect to remove and wear my sweatshirt, a process that might mess up my hair.

+### (preparation / direct) Upon arrival at the location, move stuff out of pockets and remove sweatshirt

+See my private checklist for the detailed steps here.

+### (preparation / direct) Positioning guidance

+* Make sure to go low before sliding under the scanner so that my head does not bump against the scanner.

+* Align my spine and legs carefully.
+Try to avoid any lean and ask the radiographer for feedback.

+* Put hands in karate chop position facing hips.

+### (preparation / direct) Movement guidance

+* Keep an eye on where the scanner is and make sure that the area being scanned right now is completely still.
+Also pay attention to the feedback provided by the radiographer.

+* If I do move, make it small movements that don't affect my structural core outline.